Martin Dúbravka

 After playing in the top flights of Slovak, Danish and Czech football, Dúbravka joined English club Newcastle United in January 2018, initially on loan.
 He won the club's Player of the Year award in the 2019–20 season.
 He spent part of the 2022–23 season on loan at Manchester United, playing twice in their EFL Cup-winning campaign.

 Dúbravka represented Slovakia at under-21 level, before making his senior international debut in May 2014.
-He started all three of Slovakia's games at UEFA Euro 2020.
+He started all of Slovakia's matches at both UEFA Euro 2020 and Euro 2024.

 Early life

-As a child, Dúbravka enjoyed playing ice hockey as well as football, and could have moved into the former sport were it not for a leg injury he sustained when he was five years old.
+As a child, Dúbravka enjoyed playing ice hockey as well as football, and could have moved into the former sport if it was not for a leg injury he sustained when he was five years old.

 Club career

 Žilina

-In the 2009–10 Slovak Superliga he played 26 Slovak Superliga games, finishing as a league champion.
+In the 2009–10 Slovak Superliga, Dúbravka played 26 Slovak Superliga games, finishing as a league champion.
 He became a first choice after the transfer of Dušan Perniš in January 2010.
 He qualified with Žilina to the 2010–11 UEFA Champions League and played all 6 group games.
 He kept a clean sheet in the play-off round against Sparta Prague.